alexle/alexle.github.com/posts/technical-debt-developers.markdown

 Everyone knows what debt is.
 It's something you owe in exchange for acquiring something now.
 Get a house today and owe the bank a bunch of money for 30 years.

-The price for this service is your debt incurs "interest" - a percentage charged to your debt.
+The price for this service is your debt incurs interest - a percentage charged to your debt.
 The longer you hold it, the more interest you pay.

 [Technical Debt][1], a concept invented by Ward Cunningham, is a similar concept in programming.
-Gain market advantage today.
+Gain an advantage in the market today.
 Ship your product now.

-All it cost is cutting some corners in your software.
+All you trade are some corners cut in your software.
 Or using a quick & dirty design.
 The caveat is this "debt" has to be paid eventually - and with **interest**.

 In other words, use a global variable and save a day's work to make a code release.
-But left unchecked, it will add **more effort and complexity** to your future development, since you didn't choose the best design.
+But left unchecked, it'll add **more effort and complexity** to your future development, since you didn't choose the best design.

 ##Is Technical Debt Bad Then?##